Skip to Main Content

 Even if your home is not located near a body of water, your property may still be at risk for flooding.
 Basements can be particularly susceptible to flooding because they are below ground.
+And as extreme weather becomes more common, heavy rainfall and flash floods pose a risk to areas that previously were rarely touched by these problems.
 You might assume that your homeowners insurance policy covers basement flood damage, but it depends on what causes the flooding.
 Standard home insurance policies exclude most flood damage, including flooding from storm surges, rainfall, snowmelt and sewer backup.

 Find out when and how your home policy may cover basement flooding.